Total Program Credits: 54

 ||Total Estimated Cost

 - Prerequisites are required for some courses.
-See complete course listing .
+See Courses for prerequisite information.

-- If Math is taken in the self-paced format through the Math Resource Center, then all credits must be completed to meet this requirement.
+- If Math is taken in the self-paced format through the Math Resource Center, then all credits must be completed to meet the math requirement.